Humpback Whales vs. Orcas: Is There Empathy Among Wildlife?

 Never become complacent in thinking you know everything there is to know about our planet.
 Inevitably, something will happen to make you realize you don’t know as much as you thought you did.
 Besides, that’s one of the great things about our world: learning new and interesting things about it.

-As humans, we are the most advanced species on the planet, and we believe that all other animals, while possessing survival intelligence, can’t match our wit and reasoning capabilities.
-These traits certainly set us apart from other animals, but scientists are learning that animals might have more adaptations than we originally believed.
+Humans are the most advanced species on the planet.
+As such, we believe that all other animals, while possessing survival intelligence, can’t match our wit and reasoning capabilities.
+These traits certainly set us apart from other animals.
+However, scientists are learning that animals might have more adaptations than we originally believed.
 One of these might even be empathy among wildlife.

 Empathy and Wildlife

-However, observations in the wild have made scientists and researchers question what they know about animal interactions and behavior, particularly in interactions between humpback whales and orcas.
+However, observations in the wild have made scientists and researchers question what they know about animal interactions and behavior.
+This is particularly true for interactions between humpback whales and orcas.
 There have been many situations where a humpback whale will come to the defense of another species that is being attacked by orcas — an action that is almost completely unheard of in the animal world.

 Humpback Whales vs. Orcas

 Humpback whales are amazing creatures.
 They are intelligent, they have the ability to communicate with one another and they have problem-solving and decision-making skills.
-In the communication department, each humpback population has its own dialect, and the calves have to learn how to sing because they aren’t born with the knowledge — which means they have the capacity to learn and teach.
+In the communication department, each humpback population has its own dialect.
+Calves must learn how to sing because they aren’t born with the knowledge.
+This means they have the capacity to learn and teach.

 Since the 1950s, there have been 115 reports of humpback whales interacting with orcas (killer whales), and 89 percent of the incidents were not to protect one of their own species.
 Humpback whales have come to the aid of gray whales, seals and sunfish.